projectblacklight/blacklight-jetty/README.txt

   java -jar start.jar

-in this directory, and when Solr is started connect to
+in this directory.
+Note that java 1.6 must be invoked by the “java” command because Fedora requires it.

+When jetty is finished initializing itself, Solr is available at

   http://localhost:8983/solr/admin/